Why Choose Peter Cox

-There are a number of “woodworm killers” available in DIY and hardware shops and they can be very effective, particularly on furniture that shows signs of woodworm.
-If you are certain the infestation is localised to a sideboard, chair or dresser, then professional woodworm treatment is not required and a DIY woodworm treatment will suffice.
+There are many DIY treatments and “woodworm killers” available in hardware shops that they can be very effective, particularly on furniture.
+If you are certain the infestation is localised to a sideboard, chair or dresser, then professional woodworm treatment is not required and a DIY woodworm treatment will usually suffice.